Rapid Recap: Tang discusses staff, recruiting and workouts

 They wanted to be at 12 and 2 and they're at 11 and 2.
 That meant that they wanted the Kansas State roster to have 12 scholarship players and to land two commits for the 2023 recruiting class before taking off for a week.

-After landing RJ Jones, the mission was accomplished on the 2023 recruiting front.
+After landing RJ Jones, so far the mission has been accomplished on the 2023 recruiting trail.
 They're still awaiting what the Florida transfer will decide to do, as they duke it out with the likes of Western Kentucky, USC, Wake Forest and Marquette.